exercism/julia/concepts.wip/randomness/about.md

 Most of the [`StatsBase`][statsbase] functions are quite technical and not relevant to this document.

 The exception is [`StatsBase.sample`][sbsample], which provides a full implementation of sampling with or without replacement (see an earlier section, above).
+There are also functions for weighted (non-uniform) sampling.

 ### The `Distributions.jl` package